sirsquidness/contain/README.md

 At time of writing, we are using DHCP to assign IP addresses to the internal namespace interface, but I would like to change this to be configurable so I can set static IPs.
+Because we don't give the container a new root filesystem, its /etc/hostname will be the same as the main host, so the DHCP request for the container will will send with the same hostname.

 ## Requirements